suryanox/crumble/docs/decisions/README.md

 same as the crash-recovery rule. not a regression: that data was ALREADY invisible (that's the bug), just confirms it stays that way rather than silently reappearing wrong.

+## freezing only needed for committed transactions, never aborted ones
+real insight from tracing is_visible carefully: for xmin, only Some(Committed) gives true — Some(Aborted) and None (unknown/forgotten) both give false, identically. so forgetting an aborted transaction's status is ALREADY safe, zero work needed — the default outcome (false) matches. only forgetting a COMMITTED xmin is dangerous (None would wrongly become "not visible" instead of "always visible"). same logic on the xmax side but inverted: forgetting an aborted xmax is safe (None defaults to visible, same as Aborted), forgetting a committed xmax is the dangerous one (None would wrongly resurrect a really- deleted row). so real freeze work is exactly two cases, not four.

+no vacuum-horizon/timing window needed either, unlike postgres — that only exists because REPEATABLE READ/SERIALIZABLE need to preserve old row versions for still-running snapshots. we don't support those isolation levels, so a transaction can be frozen the instant it's known committed, safe for every reader immediately.

+xmax freezing needs a THIRD sentinel value beyond 0 (no delete) and a real xid — u64::MAX, FROZEN_DEAD, meaning "permanently dead, skip the transaction lookup entirely." without it, forgetting a committed xmax's status would have no way to keep the row correctly dead afterward.

+FROZEN_DEAD handling lives entirely in crumble-storage (a row_is_visible wrapper checked before ever calling crumble-tx's is_visible), not in crumble-tx itself — it's a storage-layer shortcut, not a real transaction concept, so crumble-tx correctly stays ignorant of it, same as it's always been ignorant of Row.

+actually forgetting a transaction's status (not just freezing rows) only happens when the WHOLE system is quiescent (zero in-progress transactions) — conservative on purpose, avoids a real race where a just-committed transaction's rows haven't been frozen yet but its status gets forgotten anyway. real cost: VACUUM with no table name won't shrink the transaction log at all if anything is mid-transaction when it runs. acceptable — matches how VACUUM is commonly run during low-activity windows anyway in real systems too.